You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

-- What should the student do if their Chromebook is "frozen"?
+- What should I do if my assigned Chromebook is "frozen"?

-- This is a common occurrence with the Chromebooks that does not happen very often.
+- This is an issue with the Chromebooks that does not happen very often.
 If it does occur do the following to "un-freeze" it:

 - Press and hold the power button on the left-hand side of the Chromebook until the device shuts off. **This is the small button located between the volume control and the headphone jack